-Once the final investigation report is shared with the parties, the Title IX Coordinator or their designee will serve as Decision Maker.
-The Decision Maker will be provided with the case file, investigative report, and any responses to the investigative report.
-The Decision Maker shall review the case file (including the parties' responses) and consider all relevant evidence.
-The Decision Maker will then determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
-If the Decision Maker will also determine appropriate sanctions and remedies as discussed further below.
+Prior to the hearing, the Hearing Officer will be provided with the case file, investigative report, and any responses to the investigative report.
+The Hearing Officer shall review the case file (including the parties' responses), ask questions during the hearing as they deem appropriate.
+The Hearing officer will deliberate after the hearing to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
+If the Hearing Officer finds the Respondent responsible for violating College policy/ies, the Hearing Officer will also determine appropriate sanctions and remedies as discussed further below.